Hives with Russian bees located in the Catskills Mountains region of the New York State

 temperatures in different conditions whether it be northern winter, summer or

 By clustering together, they generate and conserve heat.
 They also lower the temperature by evaporating moisture and establishing air currents through the colony to maintain a uniform temperature within the cluster, when the outside temperature is down to -40°C (-40°F) or up to +50°C (+122°F).
 A cluster temperature depends on many factors such as hive geographic location, climate condition, hive design, bee stock, queen and colony health conditions, colony size ( should be not less than 8 pounds!) and amount of food reserves.

 When cold weather arrives, the bees cluster tightly in the interspaces of the combs.
 Generally, the temperature in the center of the bee cluster is about +20°C (+68°F) and about +8°C (+46°F) on the surface during this period of winter.
 The cluster temperature increases up to +38°C (+100°F), when the brood is being reared.

 As the winter progresses and the food supplies decrease, a cluster of bees will shift its position upward as the stores are consumed.
 The highest temperature and noise (buzz) level show the bee cluster position.

 For the first time in beekeeping and bee observation, the setup you see on this site makes it possible to monitor a bee cluster position in real time via the Internet throughout the winter.

-NOTICE: After almost two years of successful broadcasting, the Live Bee Hive Camera Project is now shut down due to the absence of sponsors.
-If any organization is interested in renewing this project, please contact me at firstname.lastname@example.org.
-With sponsors' support, I can restore the broadcast in one day.
+NOTICE: After many years of successful broadcasting, the Live Bee Hive Camera Project is now shut down due to the absence of sponsors.